yoni702/Compie_FinalProject/Part_2/ReadmePart2.md

-# This Section contains part 2 and 3 of the final project
+# This Section contains part 2 and 3 of the Final Project
 This Pipeline shows how to build a EKS Cluster within VPC on East-2 it will be populate by a web application using Kubernetes and Docker.